flatpak/flatpak.github.io/README.md

     bundle exec middleman build
     bundle exec middleman deploy

 This will push the site from ./build into origin/master branch.
+The flatpak sysadmins then have to update the live site.